ZBox1005/AgentForesight/README.md

     --output-dir  ./outputs/gpt41
 ```

-Add `--paper-test-split` to restrict to the held-out test split (332 trajectories) used in the paper, and `--macro-domain` to aggregate metrics by Math / Coding / Agentic.
+Add `--paper-test-split` to restrict to the held-out test split (332 trajectories) used in the paper.

 ## Main Results